My Filipino Fried Rice recipe is a versatile and hearty breakfast, lunch, or dinner recipe based on the fried rice I grew up eating as a kid.

-Over the years, I’ve come to realize that – much like other traditional dishes, like chicken adobo (I have an Instant Pot Chicken Adobo recipe coming next week!) and pancit – every island in the Philippines and every Filipino family prepares this classic dish a bit differently.
+Over the years, I’ve come to realize that – much like other traditional dishes, like chicken adobo (check out this Instant Pot Chicken Adobo recipe.
+It’s SO good!) and pancit – every island in the Philippines and every Filipino family prepares this classic dish a bit differently.

 For instance, growing up here in the United States, my family’s version of Longsilog (Filipino sausage with rice and eggs), was Spam, fried rice, and fried eggs.
 This was because it was a lot easier to find (and cheaper to buy) Spam at the supermarket back then, than it was to find and buy longsilog.

 My Filipino Fried Rice Recipe with Bacon or Sausage

 Over the years, I’ve enjoyed many, many, MANY different versions of Filipino Fried Rice, made by family members, friends, and professional chefs.
 I’ve learned that it is very rare to find one particular preparation of almost any Filipino dish that is consistent among Filipino chefs and home cooks alike.